Bhutanise People Showing Their Traditional Dance

 Safety and Emergency Protocols

 Both countries are considered safe for travelers.
 However, travel insurance is a must.
-It should cover medical emergencies, trip cancellations, and high-altitude trekking if you plan any hikes.
+It should cover medical emergencies, trip cancellations, and high-altitude trekking if you plan to go on any hikes.

 Your guide will be trained in basic first aid, and Boundless Adventure provides local emergency contacts and evacuation support if needed.
 Political situations are stable, and COVID-19 restrictions have eased.
 But always check the latest travel advisories before departure.